FronkonGames/Before-Commit/README.md

 </div>

-This extension shows the size of files in the Source Control view before committing them.
+This extension highlights files that exceed a configurable size limit in the Source Control view before committing them.

 ## Features

-- Displays file sizes next to files in a dedicated "Before Commit" view in the Source Control panel
+- Integrates directly with the existing "Changes" view in the Source Control panel
+- Displays file sizes in tooltips when hovering over files
 - Updates automatically when files change
-- Shows file status (Modified, Added, Deleted, etc.)
-- Click on a file to open it
 - Highlights files that exceed a configurable size limit with a customizable background color
+- Adds a warning color to files that are too large

 ## Requirements